 - Lemon Syllabub – an elegant dessert beverage made with Resisling and frothy whipped cream!

 Doesn’t everything sound amazing?
 Get the recipes for these and more!

-Wet your hands slightly and form the paste into small counts about 3/4″ in diameter.
+- Wet your hands slightly with cold water, and form the paste into small boins about 3/4" in diameter.
 I found it easiest to bring the paste into a ball and divide it into equal pieces, first.
 You should get 24 crisps, so divide in half for a dozen for each pan, and then continue to divide until you get 24 equally sized portions.
 Round into balls and then slightly flatten to form a disc.
-Don’t make them too thin, try to keep them 3/4″ diameter.
+Don't make them too thin, try to keep them 3/4" diameter.